 This particular client flew up from Canberra on one weekend to meet with me and brainstorm subject matter for an ATO application, an APS6 level role: General Designer.
 He was successful in gaining an interview.
-Criteria were based on the APS Integrated Leadership System (ILS); six required addressing for this application, each 500 word maximum.
+Criteria were based on the APS Integrated Leadership System (ILS); six required addressing for this application, each 500-word maximum.
 See previous posts on a more in-depth explanation of the APS ILS.
-Following are excerpts from three of the six criteria.
+Following are excerpts from two of the criteria.

 I’m here to help market you!